Sheath

 Finishing

-| Introduction Your new leather sheath is made of the finest vegetable tanned tooling leather but, as supplied, is unfinished.
-Since the leather surface is unfinished, care must be taken to keep dirt and other contaminants away from the open pores until you've applied your finish of choice.
+Introduction Your new leather sheath is made of the finest vegetable tanned tooling leather but, as supplied, is unfinished.
+Since the leather surface is unfinished and easily stained, care must be taken to keep dirt and other contaminants away from the open pores until you've applied your finish or stain of choice.
 One of the biggest villains in ruining your finish are oils from your skin.
-To protect your unfinished sheath from skin oils, you might want to consider handling it with light cotton or latex gloves.
-Hold off on eating any potato chips until you're done.
+To protect your unfinished sheath from skin oils if you're not going to finish it right away, you might want to consider handling it with light cotton or latex gloves.
+Hold off on eating any potato chips until you're done (voice of experience) .
+I used to sell a nice leather cleaner until I found out that a diluted lemon juice mixture ( 20% lemon juice) actually did a better job of cleaning finger prints off the untreated leather.
 If your knife sheath is one that has a strap, slip your knife in and hold the strap in a position to secure your knife tightly ( well, not too tight) in place.
 Press the strap against the installed half of the snap on the front of the sheath to mark where you'll have to install the second half of the supplied snap.
-Use a snap setter ( NCK-SNAP-SETTER, $4.95, click HERE ) to install the snap.
+Use a snap setter ( NCK-SNAP-SETTER, click HERE ) to install the snap.
 Make sure you have the mating halves of the snaps facing each other.
+This will insure a good, tight, custom fit.
 Casing the Sheath Set it aside to dry for a few minutes.
-I leave the knife in for the first hour or so of the drying process, but you don't want to leave it in the entore time.
+I leave the knife in for the first half hour or so of the drying process to help hold the sheaths shape.
+You don't want to leave it in the much more than that because the dampness could affect the surface of your knife -- especially true for non-stainless blades.
+It's rare, but I've seen it happen.
 In addition to preserving your knife, taking it out allows for greater air circulation on the inside, preventing mildew from starting to grow on the wet leather.
 (Yucch).
 Once dry, the sheath

 will return to it's original lighter color and will retain the shape you